rafvasq/rafvasq/README.md

 <p>

-  WIP software developer interested in MLOps and open source.
+Currently, a growing software developer interested in MLOps and open source and maintainer of [KServe/ModelMesh](https://github.com/kserve/modelmesh-serving).

-  Formerly a data scientist working on supervised learning and time series problems such as identifying and forecasting customer behaviour patterns in retail and contributing to a [smart cities-related startup](https://www.irisradgroup.com/) developing statistical models to identify road defects.
+Formerly, a data scientist working on supervised learning and time series problems such as identifying and forecasting customer behaviour patterns in retail and contributing to a [smart cities-related startup](https://www.irisradgroup.com/) developing statistical models to identify road defects.

-  Previously did research using reinforcement learning and virtual reality to [teach a simulated vehicle to brake safely](https://www.technologyreview.com/2019/04/23/135985/should-a-self-driving-car-protect-a-passenger-or-pedestrian-ideally-both/).
+Previously, an MASc. student using reinforcement learning and virtual reality to [teach a simulated vehicle to brake safely](https://www.technologyreview.com/2019/04/23/135985/should-a-self-driving-car-protect-a-passenger-or-pedestrian-ideally-both/).

 </p>
 <h4>Languages I've coded in:</h4>